Martini024/face-clustering/README.md

 Face recognition and face clustering are different.
 When performing face recognition we are applying *supervised learning* where we have both

 - example images of faces we want to recognize along with
-- the names that correspond to each face (i.e., the “class labels”).
+- the names that correspond to each face (i.e., the "class labels").

 But in face clustering we need to perform *unsupervised learning* — we have only the faces themselves with no names/labels.
 From there we need to identify and count the number of unique people in a dataset.